DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - If anything is interfering with your learning, email or talk with me.
 I care about how you're doing in life, not just in our classroom.

 ## DRAFT Schedule
-- TODO - confirm all assignment dates, total scores, and check for typos
 - Important updates from the instructor will be marked **in bold**.

 ### Wed Sept 6